Why we invest in property

 You may be relying on rental income to cover your mortgage payments for your investment property.
 But this income may not cover your monthly mortgage repayments or other expenses associated with the property.

-If this is the case, you'll need to cover the gap.
+If that's the case, you'll need to cover the gap.
 There may be periods of time where you don’t have a tenant and you'll have to cover all of the costs and mortgage yourself.

 To avoid having your investment property vacant, there are a few simple things you can do.